What Is Celsius Room Temperature

 • Bathrooms: Given the potential for increased humidity, maintaining slightly cooler temperatures (20-22°C) can improve comfort.

 • Offices: The ideal temperature for offices often falls within the 20-22°C range, balancing comfort with energy efficiency.
-However, individual preferences and activity levels must be considered.
+That said, individual preferences and activity levels must be considered.

 Energy Efficiency and Room Temperature